All Free Printables

 Allfreeprintables.com All Rights Reserved

-These printable money cards look like they were bought in a store when you choose a high quality print format and print them on card stock.
+These printable enclosure cards will hold money or gift certificates - and they look like they were bought in a store when you choose high quality print format and print them on card stock.
 However, they also look fine printed in a standard resolution on plain paper, especially when you print the free matching or blank envelopes.

 These came about because I had forgotten to buy gifts for three teenage nieces and the family gathering with them was the next day!
 Money is always welcomed by the teens in my family, but I had no gift cards to enclose the cash - so I came up with these printable money enclosure cards.

-I'm sure that I'm not the only one who gets caught out this way, especially in the holiday season.
-If so, I hope these money gift cards come in handy and save you a little bit of angst amid the Christmas rush.
-They should also save you a little bit of money - have you priced these cards in the stores lately?
+I'm sure that I'm not the only one who gets caught out this way, if so, I hope these printable cards come in handy and save you a little bit of angst amid the Christmas rush.
+They'll also save you money - have you priced Christmas cards in the stores lately?
 I'd rather print my own and put the extra savings inside the card!

 What You Do:

-2. Follow the directions on the page to print the cards and their matching envelopes.
-You could also print a blank envelope which will fit any of the cards.
+Follow directions on each page to print the card and an envelope.
+This printable envelope will also fit any of the cards.

-If it looks like the card image is too big to print on normal-sized 8x11 computer paper or card stock, then there are a couple of options to try.
-First, reduce the page margins in your page setup.
+mch2 (12K) This printing arrangement should work on most computers.
+Use the Print Preview on your computer to test it out.
+If it looks like the card image is too big to print on normal-sized 8x11 computer paper or card stock, then there are a couple of options to try. mcv2 (11K) First, reduce the page margins in your page setup.
 Set them to zero; your computer may reset them to something else, but it should still be less than the default of 0.75 inches.
 Try previewing again.
 If this does not work, try the next step.

-4. Troubleshooting: Download or save the card image to the My Pictures folder on your computer.
+Download or save the card image to the My Pictures folder or another folder on your computer.
 Open the Paint program (found under Programs, Accessories) then click "open".
-Navigate to the My Pictures folder and highlight the card file name.
+Navigate to the correct folder and highlight the card file name.
 Open the image.
 Select Page Setup, then select the "Fit to" setting.
 Fill this in to read: "Fit to: 1 by 1 page(s)."
 Hit okay.
 Try print preview.
 The card should be shown as fitting on a single page.
-Put paper or card stock in your printer and print the card.
+Put paper or card stock in your printer and print the card.mch3 (13K)

 6. Cutting and Folding: